 If you find that the heatsink is stuck onto the GPU and you are sure that you have removed all of the retaining screws, bolts, or clips, use a plastic lever to help pry it loose.

 This is seldom the case and is usually caused by an old thermal paste of poor quality that causes it to go hard and makes removal of the heatsink problematic.

 To make cleaning the easiest as possible, make sure to use a good thermal paste removal agent.
 I’ve used other things in the past like rubbing alcohol and it takes a long time in comparison with the thermal paste remover.

 ArctiClean Thermal Paste Remover and Surface Purifier Kit

 I’ve been using these two products for years.
 Once I found how easy it is to remove the old thermal paste, I’ve never looked back.
 Just make sure you have good cleaning rags around.

 Use a clean cloth and apply some thermal removal fluid onto it.
 Then carefully wipe the surface to remove as much as you can in one wipe.
 Repeat this process on a clean area of the cleaning cloth until both the GPU and heatsink are nice and clean.

 With a new clean cloth, apply some thermal surface purifier and clean the surfaces of the GPU and heatsink a few times.
 This will make sure the surface is properly clean and also help prevent corrosion from setting in later on.

 Take some compressed air and blow away any remaining particles of dust or lint left behind from your cloth.
-This is very important as any small particle of dust contributes the heatsink not laying 100% flat against the GPU.
+This is very important as any small particle of dust contributes to the heatsink not laying 100% flat against the GPU.

-This will make sure that you have a very well prepared surface for optimum cooling.
+This will make sure that you have a very well-prepared surface for optimum cooling.